-Using artificial neural networks to solve real problems is a multi-stage process:
+Formulating neural network solutions for particular problems is a multi-stage process:

-- 1. Understand and specify the problem in terms of inputs and required outputs. - 2.
-Take the simplest form of network that might be able to solve the problem. - 3.
-Try to find appropriate connection weights and neuron thresholds so that the network produces appropriate outputs for each input in its training data. - 4.
-Test the network on its training data, and also on new (validation/testing) data. - 5.
-If the network doesn't perform well enough, go back to stage 3 and work harder. - 6.
-If the network still doesn't perform well enough, go back to stage 2 and work harder. - 7.
-If the network still doesn't perform well enough, go back to stage 1 and work harder. - 8.
-Problem solved move on to next problem.
+- 1. Understand and specify the problem in terms of inputs and required outputs, e.g. outputs are binary class vectors for classification or real valued vectors for regression. - 2.
+Take the simplest form of network you think might be able to solve the problem. - 3.
+Try to find appropriate connection weights (including neuron thresholds) so that the network produces the right outputs for each input in its training data. - 4.
+Make sure that the network works on its training data, and test its generalization performance by checking how well it works on previously unseen testing data. - 5.
+If the network doesn't perform well enough, go back to stage 3 and try harder. - 6.
+If the network still doesn't perform well enough, go back to stage 2 and try harder. - 7.
+If the network still doesn't perform well enough, go back to stage 1 and try harder. - 8.
+Either the problem is solved or admit defeat move on to the next problem.